 The simplest method for attaching the DET biased photodiode detector housing to a cage plate is to remove the SM1T1 that is attached to the front of the DET when it is shipped.
 This will expose external SM1 threading that is deep enough to thread the detector directly to a CP02 30 mm cage plate.
 When the CP02 cage plate is tightened down onto the DET biased photodiode detector housing the cage plate will not necessarily be square with the detector.
 To fix this, back off the cage plate until it is square with the detector and then use the retaining ring included with the SM1T1 to lock the DET detector into the desired location.
-This method for attaching the DET biased photodiode detector, however, it has the benefit of not needing an adapter piece and it allows the photodiode to be as close as possible to the cage plate, which can be important in setups where the light is divergent.
+This method for attaching the DET biased photodiode detector housing to a cage plate does not allow for much freedom in determining the orientation of the biased photodiode detector; however, it has the benefit of not needing an adapter piece and it allows the photodiode to be as close as possible to the cage plate, which can be important in setups where the light is divergent.
 On a side note, Thorlabs sells the SM05PD and SM1PD series of photodiodes that can be threaded into a cage plate so that the diode is flush with the front surface of the cage plate; however, the photodiode is unbiased.